LotekOfNewEden/resaqind/README.md

 # resaqind
-A RESource AQuisition and INDustry program
+A RESource AQuisition and INDustry program for EVE Online